What are Bollinger Bands reversal patterns?

 What is engulfing candle?

-If you search the internet, you may come across many different ways of defining an engulfing candle.
+If you search the internet, you may come across many different ways of defining an engulfing candlestick.
 But for me, I do not care about how other people define it.
 It’s not because of whether other people are correct or incorrect.

 It is merely because, I only care about what I have tested and proven to work for myself.
 Yep, what’s most important is what works for you.
 Okay, now this is how I define engulfing candle…